 The unconscious way our senses influence the customer experience

-In a study of customer behaviour in bookshops in Belgium, researchers found that the smell of chocolate, which previous work has shown positively influences people’s mood encouraging them to stay longer and browse more, increased the purchase of all books, but particularly romance and cookery books which customers were almost six times more likely to buy.
+In a study of customer behaviour in bookshops in Belgium, researchers found that the smell of chocolate encouraged people to stay longer and browse more, increased the purchase of all books, but particularly romance and cookery books which customers were almost six times more likely to buy.

 Many studies have shown that the colour red has a positive effect on people’s behaviour – those who submitted a picture to an online dating site were more likely to be selected if they were wearing red.
 Another study, investigating the colour of painted walls in rooms, showed that whereas red enhanced people’s performance on detail-orientated tasks, green and blue walls encouraged people to be more creative.